Lightwave Link Plus LP2 review: Is it the ideal Hub?

 - Connect up to 256 Devices

-- Voice and App Controlled
+- Control by Voice and App

-- Not backward compatible
+- Not backwards compatible

 Unlike previous versions that are completely white, this new hub has a black insert on top, embossed with the company’s monogram.
 Made from plastic, it’s hard-wearing and has a minimal footprint.

-You can pair the Link Plus with up to 256 devices, which you can then control or programme using the app or voice commands with your favourite AI assistant.
+You can pair the Link Plus with up to 256 devices, which you can control or programme using the app or voice commands with your favourite AI assistant.

 The hub sends and receives commands from devices.
 For example, it will tell your living room light switch to turn on.
 As the hub uses two-way communication, it knows the status of that device and if it has completed the action.

-As Lightwave use web serves, you can control your smart home system from anywhere, so long as you and the system both have internet.
+As Lightwave use web servers, you can control your smart home system from anywhere, so long as you and the system both have internet.
 You can also pre-programme devices, meaning your home can automatically react.